 SUZY knows what she wants and she wants it now!

-She looks like an ordinary, sweet innocent girl with a big smile but once she lets rip with the vocals to a song, initial impressions go flying out of the window.
+She looks like an ordinary, sweet innocent girl with a big smile, but once she lets rip with the vocals to a song, initial impressions go flying out of the window.

 Introducing the Trio Band

 On the bongos we have hippy dude Jake.
 He’s avoided the barbershop for the last 15 years to a point where his eyes are covered by a thick curtain of hair.
 His moustache is pretty groovy and he knows how to play those bongo drums.
-Practice makes perfect and those longs dark nights beside the campfire were helpful in perfecting those bongo-beats.
+Practise makes perfect and those longs dark nights beside the campfire were helpful in perfecting those bongo-beats.

 Guitar man Stevie is the quiet guy in the band.
 He’s been strumming out tunes since the age of five and is well known on the music circuit.
 He’s instantly recognisable with the electric shock looking hair and John Lennon glasses.
 Stevie doesn’t get involved in the politics of the band, he just does his thing on the guitar and gets paid.